connorl42/AlienGameRepo/checkins.md

 ### The challenges I faced this week were:

 My primary challenges this week had to do with adapting to Visual Studio instead of Rider.
-After graduation, I don't want to pay for an IDE so I want to gert better with VS. That said, even the basic stuff I was doing this week threw strange erros sometimes that would resovle by closing and restarting.
+After graduation, I don't want to pay for an IDE so I want to get better with VS. That said, even the basic stuff I was doing this week threw strange erros sometimes that would resolve by closing and restarting.
 If those types of issues persist, I may switch back to avoid wasting time.
 I lost at least 45 minutes this week just navigating IDE issues, unfortunately.

 ---